jenschr/LectureFeather/README.md

     monitor_speed = 115200
     build_flags = -DARDUINO_USB_MODE=1

+I wrote up a [long article on how to solve the most common issues with the ESP32-S3 on my blog](https://flashgamer.com/blog/comments/solving-platformio-issues-with-the-adafruit-feather-s3).

 ### BOM
 The [HTML BOM](./bom) lists all the components used in the design and shows their position on the board.
 Great for curious students that want to know it all.